OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 +++

-This page shows you how to use the Kubeflow Pipelines UI to visualize output from a Kubeflow Pipelines component.
+This page shows you how to use the OpenDataology Pipelines UI to visualize output from a OpenDataology Pipelines component.
 For details about how to build a component, see the guide to [building your own component](/docs/components/pipelines/sdk/build-component/).

-Kubeflow Pipelines provides a new method of generating visualizations.
+OpenDataology Pipelines provides a new method of generating visualizations.
 See the guide to [Python Based Visualizations](/docs/components/pipelines/sdk/python-based-visualizations/).

 ## Introduction

-The Kubeflow Pipelines UI offers built-in support for several types of visualizations, which you can use to provide rich performance evaluation and comparison data.
+The OpenDataology Pipelines UI offers built-in support for several types of visualizations, which you can use to provide rich performance evaluation and comparison data.
 Follow the instruction below to write visualization output data to file system.
 You can do this at any point during the pipeline execution.

-You can view the output visualizations in the following places on the Kubeflow Pipelines UI:
+You can view the output visualizations in the following places on the OpenDataology Pipelines UI:

 * The **Run output** tab shows the visualizations for all pipeline steps in the selected run.
-To open the tab in the Kubeflow Pipelines UI:
+To open the tab in the OpenDataology Pipelines UI:

   1. Click **Experiments** to see your current pipeline experiments.
   1. Click the *experiment name* of the experiment that you want to view.